cecat/camera-volume/README.md

 section.
 If not, select "Check for Updates" from the 3-dot icon at upper right, then reload the page.
 If it still does not show up, review the instructions above.

-## To use the addon measurements
+## To use the add-on measurements

-For each camera, the addon creates two MQTT topics of the form
+For each camera, the add-on creates two MQTT topics of the form

   *HA/sensor/<camera_name>_audio_volume_mean*